-According to management, the subject project is currently 100.0% occupied and a two household wait list is maintained.
-Based on our review of the most current tenant rent roll and assuming that a Private Rental Assistance (PRA) subsidy will be provided to all current unassisted tenants, it is anticipated that few, if any, of the current tenants will move from the project following renovations.
-Furthermore, it is important to note that the renovations at the subject site will not necessitate the displacement of current residents and the project will be renovated in such a way to minimize off-site relocation.
+According to management, the subject project is currently 100.0% occupied and a 12 month wait list is maintained.
+Based on our review of the most current tenant rent roll and assuming that Rental Assistance (RA) will be retained on a portion of the property and a Private Rental Assistance (PRA) subsidy will be provided to all current unassisted tenants, it is anticipated that few, if any, of the current tenants will move from the project following renovations.
+Furthermore, it is important to note that the renovations at the subject site will not necessitate the displacement of current residents and the project will be renovated in such a way to minimize offsite relocation.
 Therefore, few if any, of the subject units will have to be re-rented immediately following renovations.
-However, for the purposes of this analysis, we assume that all 52 subject units will be vacated and that all units will have to be re-rented simultaneously.
+However, for the purposes of this analysis, we assume that all 118 subject units will be vacated and that all units will have to be re-rented simultaneously, assuming the retention of RA on 110 of the 118 subject units.

-It is our opinion that the 52 units at the subject site will reach a stabilized occupancy of 93.0% within six months following renovations, assuming total displacement of existing tenants.
-This absorption period is based on an average absorption rate of approximately eight units per month.
+It is our opinion that the 118 units at the subject site will reach a stabilized occupancy of 93.0% within 10 months following renovations, assuming total displacement of existing tenants.
+This absorption period is based on an average absorption rate of approximately 11 units per month.
 Our absorption projections assume that no other projects targeting a similar income group will be developed during the projection period and that the renovations will be completed as outlined in this report.
 Changes to the project's rents, amenities, scope of renovations, or other features may invalidate our findings.
 We assume the developer and/or management will aggressively market the project throughout the Site PMA a few months in advance of its opening and continue to monitor market conditions during the project's initial lease-up period.
+Finally, these absorption projections also assume that RA will be retained following renovations.
+Should RA not be retained, the 118 LIHTC units at the subject site would likely have an extended absorption period of up to two years (approximately four to five units per month) as this would no longer allow the subject project to target households earning below \$14,970 and considers the high proposed Tax Credit rents as compared to existing comparable product in this market, assuming the project operates at the proposed LIHTC rent levels evaluated in this report.